 - To Store.
 Store leftovers in the refrigerator for up to 4 days.

 - To Reheat.
-I like to rewarm the vegetables in a 350 degree F oven (line a baking sheet with foil and lightly coat it with nonstick spray, then place the veggies on top) and the chicken gently in the microwave or in a nonstick skillet on the stove.
+Warm the vegetables in a 350-degree F oven on a lined baking sheet lightly coated with nonstick spray until heated through.
+Meanwhile, reheat the chicken gently in the microwave or in a nonstick skillet on the stove.
 I recommend cutting the chicken into pieces first to help it reheat without drying out.
-The leftover chicken is also delicious at room temperature, served over a salad.
+Leftover chicken is also delicious at room temperature, served over a salad.

-- Instant read meat thermometer (the best way to know your chicken is done without overcooking it)
+- Instant-Read Thermometer.
+This really helps to know when your chicken is done without overcooking it.

 Ingredients

-- 4 small 6 to 8-ounce boneless, skinless chicken breasts
+- 4 small boneless, skinless chicken breasts (6 to 8 ounces each)

 - 1 teaspoon kosher salt divided